exegesis-js/exegesis/docs/Options.md

 The `controllers` option tells Exegesis how to find controller functions to call.
-This can either be the name of a folder containing controller modules, or it can be a has where keys are controller names.
+This can either be the name of a folder containing controller modules, or it can be a hash where keys are controller names.
 If it is a folder, you can additionally specified `controllersPattern`, which is a glob pattern telling Exegesis which files to load.